 In a report that seems tragically familiar, Pennsylvania’s grand jury detailed the sexual abuse of 1,000 children over 70 years, perpetrated by more than 300 members of the Catholic clergy.

 But even more egregious than the crimes themselves is the Church’s complicity in concealing them.
 The Catholic hierarchy — from priests to bishops to the pope — knowingly maintained a pact of silence, cover-up and outright lies that protected sex offenders and endangered innocent children.

 Church officials downplayed the abuse by replacing words like “rape” with “inappropriate contact” in their reports, and often told churchgoers that their accused priest was on “sick leave” instead of the real reasons behind his removal.

 The Church should stand for community values, love and solidarity — as Jesus called for in the Bible.
-But one look at this scandal shatters any delusion that the Catholic Church is meeting even the most rudimentary standards of decency.
-A mere glimpse should alarm anyone who claims to live by Christian values.
+But one look at this scandal destroys any delusion that the Catholic Church is meeting even the most rudimentary standards of decency.
+Even a cursory glance should dismay anyone who claims to live by Christian values.